 6.)
 “When I get married, I will straighten out my life.”

 Yeah, you are right.
 Marriage will straighten out your life…for a few months.
 I thought marriage would be the catalyst for my transformed life.
 You know, the one where I would take life seriously.
 Stop doing all those crazy things single people do.
 Partying all night.
+Regularly having a chat with sexy men or women.
 Having no ambition.
 This was my mentality, remember.

 And my relationship with Tiffani did point me to Jesus.
 But if you are looking for another person to give you ambition and purpose, you are drinking some dangerous kool-aid.
 And eventually the kool-aid will run out.
 And many times, when the kool-aid disappears, so does the ambition and purpose.